Academic Support Resources

 Texas A&M University-Kingsville places a strong emphasis on developing a one-to-one individual academic advisory relationship between each student and advisor.
 Academic advising is a process of information exchange that empowers students to realize their maximum educational potential.
 The advising process is student-centered and will result in the student gaining a clearer understanding of himself/herself and the experience of higher education.
 Center for Student Success personnel evaluate the academic background of incoming freshmen and assess student readiness for college course work.
 Advisors work with all undergraduate students to define and develop realistic goals, help students recognize their abilities and interests, identify any special needs, and/or match students to available resources that may be required to aid them in their journey to success.
 All students are encouraged to meet with their advisors on a regular basis to monitor their progress toward their educational and career goals.
 Advising provides a linkage between academic preparation and career goals and provides the foundation for students to pursue their educational and career goals.

-Graduation Pathway Success Center
+Student Success Mentoring Center

 Pathways Academic Assistance Center